Kaci-Cryptology/file-folder-encryption/README.md

 ## Security

-The program uses the AES-256 symmetric encryption algorithm, which is one of the most secure encryption algorithms in the world.
-The encryption key is essential for the security of your data.
-Make sure to keep it safe and never share it with anyone.
+The program utilizes the AES-256 symmetric encryption algorithm, ensuring robust security for your data.
+This symmetric encryption scheme means that the same key is used for both encryption and decryption, known only to the communicating parties (A and B).
+It's imperative to safeguard this key and avoid sharing it with anyone else.

 ## Notes